 Still Not Ready

-As the marijuana plant buds get closer to harvest, they thicken and those white pistils start to darken and curl in.
-You'll notice your buds are slowly getting thicker and more dense.
-However if you still have a lot of straight white pistils, like this bud, you know you still have a few weeks to go.
+As the marijuana plant buds get closer to harvest, they thicken, and those white pistils start to darken and curl up.
+You’ll notice your buds are slowly getting thicker and denser.
+However, if you still have a lot of straight white pistils, like this bud, you know you still have a few weeks to go.